What is Endocrinology?

 Lan Lan also currently works part-time at Ballarat Health Services.
 She is interested in all aspects of endocrinology and diabetes.

-Endocrinology Fellow: Dr Elizabeth George – MBBS, BBiomedSc
+Endocrinology Fellow: Dr Elizabeth George – FRACP, MBBS, BBiomedSc

-Libby completed her medical degree at Deakin University in 2012 with first class honours.
-She went on to complete her basic physician training at the Alfred Hospital, followed by her advanced training in endocrinology at Barwon Health and Monash Medical Centre.
+She went on to complete her basic physician training at the Alfred Hospital, followed by her advanced training in endocrinology at Barwon Health, Monash Medical Centre and a clinical fellowship at Geelong Endocrinology and Diabetes.
+Elizabeth has particular interests in premature ovarian insufficiency and diabetes related technology.

-Teaching and medical education are two areas Libby is passionate about.
-She actively participates in training and mentoring of junior doctors.
+Teaching and medical education are two areas Elizabeth is passionate about and she assists with training and mentoring junior doctors.
+In her spare time, Elizabeth enjoys photography.